 If you’ve read the book Sarah Morton's Day, you probably learned a lot about a day in the life of a Pilgrim girl.
 But, that was just one day of her life.
 There were many other days!

-- About six years before Sarah was born, on July 22, 1612, Sarah's parents, George Morton and Juliana Carpenter Morton, were married in Leiden.
+- About eight years before Sarah was born, on July 23, 1612, Sarah's parents, George Morton and Juliana Carpenter Morton, were married in Leiden.

 - Sarah’s father, George, worked as a merchant.
 A merchant is someone who buys and sells goods for a profit.

-- Sarah had a sister named Patience, and two brothers, Nathaniel and John.
-They were all raised in Leiden.
+- Sarah had an older sister named Patience, and two older brothers, Nathaniel and John.
+They were all born in Leiden.

-- In 1623, when Sarah was 6 years old, her father decided the family would move to the New World.
+- In 1623, when Sarah was still a young child, her father decided the family would move to New Plymouth.

 - Sarah and her family traveled from England to America on either a ship called Anne, or a ship called Little James.
 Historians aren't sure which one, because both ships arrived in Plymouth in the summer of 1623.